How Habit Bundling Can Improve Your Fitness

 Does Habit Bundling Really Work?

-Habit bundling does work – but it, of course, requires dedication and patience.
-It means not allowing yourself to cheat too.
-If you begin to cheekily watch the Netflix series you are only supposed to watch while on the treadmill, well, the plan will inevitably begin to fall apart.
+Habit bundling does work – but it, of course, requires dedication and willpower.
+It means not allowing yourself to cheat.
+If you make a New Year's resolution to run more and begin to watch the Netflix series you are only supposed to watch while on the treadmill, well, the plan will inevitably begin to fall apart.

 When it comes to starting new habits, there is no “perfect” time to start – just what works for you.
 Some people find the most success when their new habit is in line with changes or special events – such as New Year’s Eve, a birthday, a Monday, or a new season.
 This does work for some people but not everyone.
 The best time to get started with habit bundling is when you feel you need it and understand that you can stick to it.